kurrik/roomanna/blog.roomanna.com/src/site/posts/031-binpacking/body.md

 Shelf Next Fit is the most direct implementation of this idea:

-1. For each rectangle in the rectangles list:
+1. For each rectangle in the list of strings to pack:
    1. If the rectangle does not fit in the current shelf:
       1. Close the current shelf.
-    2. If there is no room for a new shelf:
-      1. Extend the image vertically.
-    3. Open a new shelf with height 0.
+      2. Open a new shelf with height 0.
    2. Add the rectangle to the current shelf.
       1. If the rectangle's height is greater than the shelf's height:
          1. Set the shelf height to the rectangle's height.

 This is inefficient in the sense that when a shelf is closed, any remaining space is no longer considered usable even if a small rectangle shows up